 "We make a living by what we get, but we make a life by what we give."

 Lisa Palese is the Director of Student Services and the Homeless Liaison for Batavia Schools.
 She has been a teacher in Batavia for the past twenty (25) years and has spent the last three (8) years working with our homeless families.
-As of October 2017were over 70 students in the Batavia that are considered homeless.
+As of August 2018, there are over 50 students in the Batavia that are considered homeless.
 Lisa works with each family to ensure that each student has supplies, transportation to school, basic clothing and access to other resources outside of school.
 She is currently working with CHIP IN , area churches, and community members to expand the support that Batavia can offer to students

 Director of Student Services/Homeless Liaison

 Community Outreach Coordinator

-Amy Nelson was hired to provide additional support services, through Title One funds, as the Community Outreach Coordinator.
-She works to assist Lisa Palese, our Student Services Director, with the coordination of services and programs for our students currently facing homelessness and financial difficulties.
+Amy Nelson provides many support services, through Title One funds, as the Community Outreach Coordinator.
+She assists Lisa Palese, our Student Services Director, with the coordination of services and programs for our students currently facing homelessness and financial difficulties.
 She serves our Title One schools, helping those schools with existent and new programs offered to help bring more success for our students in academic distress.
 Amy has lived in Batavia for 45 years, is a Batavia graduate, a former Batavia teacher, is married to a Batavia teacher and coach, and has 3 children.
 Amy is grateful to be in such a wonderful community who supports and encourages our students, our District and our incredible city of Batavia.

 Melinda Kintz, co-chair, Batavia Apartments Liaison